-Your credit limit is the absolute maximum amount that your credit card issuer will let you borrow while using your credit card or line of credit.
+Your credit limit is the absolute maximum amount of money that your lender will let you borrow while using your credit card or line of credit.

-Each time you buy something, your purchase amount is added to your credit card balance.
-To know how much you have left to spend, simply subtract your balance from your credit limit.
+For example, each time you buy something with your credit card, your purchase amount is added to your credit card balance.
+To know how much available credit you have left to spend, simply subtract your balance from your credit limit.
 When you make a payment, your balance goes down, and the amount you can spend increases.

-If you’re wondering what your credit card’s limit is, you can usually find it by logging into your credit card account.
-Many issuers provide this info on your online dashboard and on your credit card statement.
+If you’re wondering what your credit card or line of credit’s limit is, you can usually find it by logging into your account.
+Many creditors provide this info on your online dashboard or on any monthly statements.

-Your credit cards’ limits are important for a few reasons.
-Higher credit limits offer you more flexibility when it comes to using your card.
+Your credit limits are important for a few reasons.
+Higher credit limits offer you more flexibility when it comes to using your account.
 But they could also make it easier to overspend and wind up in debt.
 Additionally, how much of your limit you use can also have an effect on your credit scores.

 Let’s explore how credit limits are set, why they’re important, how they affect your credit scores and what you can do to improve your overall credit health with your credit limits.